 The people behind these hotels know that a vacation is sacred.
-If you’re willing to go to the trouble of getting time off, arranging house and pet sitters, braving airports, and living out of a roller bag, something special better be waiting for you at the other end.
-Honestly special is a pretty weak word to describe these hotels.
+And when the time comes to vacation, you know that something special will be waiting for you at the other end of your trip.
+Honestly “special” is a pretty weak word to describe these hotels.
 Spectacular?
 Miraculous?
 Fantabulous?
-We’ll just stick with coolest.
+We’ll just stick with cool.

 BrewDog’s DogHouse Craft Beer Hotel